 Electronic copies in PDF format are made available on the day of publication by sending members an e-mail notice with links to recent publications.
 At the end of each year, all members are mailed a printed CD with all articles published that year.

-Online free open-accessible copies are available in PDF format at the Florida Virtual Campus and University of Nebraska-Lincoln, Digital Commons soon after publication.
+Online free open-accessible copies are available in PDF format at the Florida Virtual Campus, Goethe University Library (Frankfurt, Germany), and University of Nebraska-Lincoln, Digital Commons soon after publication.

 Copyright for any article published in Insecta Mundi is held by the author(s) of the article.
 Insecta Mundi follows terms of the Creative Commons, Attribution Non-Commercial License (cc by-nc).
 By submitting and publishing articles in Insecta Mundi, authors grant the CSE and Insecta Mundi's host institutions permission to make the article available through Internet posting and electronic dissemination, and to otherwise archive the information contained both electronically and in a hard printed version.
 When used, information and images obtained from Insecta Mundi articles must be referenced and cited appropriately.
 Articles may be reproduced for personal, educational, or archival purposes, or any non-commercial use.
 Permission should be sought from the author(s) for multiple, non-commercial reproduction.
 Written permission from the author(s) is required for any commercial reproduction.